KrightKnight/MarvelData-Analysis/README.md

 The goal of this short project is to create a dataset on Disney movies and analyse it using Python, Jupyter Notebook, Beautiful soup, requests and other Python libraries.

 To create the dataset, data will be scraped from Wikipedia pages on Disney Movies.
-Too achieve this, the following areas in Python & Data Science will be covered:
+In order to do this, will:

 > Web scraping with BeautifulSoup
 > Cleaning data